bloominstituteoftechnology/Sprint-Challenge-Lambda-Times-React/ANSWERS.md

 A lifecycle event in React is a particular moment in time when a component is being executed.
 They can be used to set the state value.

 3. What is a Higher Order Component?
+A higher order component is a function that takes a component and returns a new component.
+It is reusable.

+4. What are three different ways to style components in React?
+The first way is to use CSS.
+The second way is inline styling.
+The third way is styled components.